Double-bracket algorithm for quantum signal processing without post-selection: Main Results

 Here, the derivation exploits the Taylor series of trigonometric functions.
 Finally, by solving the equations $a(s_\Psi)=-\alpha/\|p(H)\ket{\Psi}\|$ and $b(s_\Psi)=1/\|p(H)\ket{\Psi}\|$, we obtain Eq.~\eqref{eq:duration_monic_linear}, the time duration $s_{\Psi}$ to realize Eq.~\eqref{eq:unitary_synthesis} for any linear polynomial.

-Lem.~\ref{thm zero overhead QSP unitary single step} indicates that there exists a duration $s$ such that the exponential of the commutator $e^{sW_{H}}$ with $W_{H}=[\Psi,H]$ can realize any linear polynomial.
-Importantly, the duration $s$ is determined by energy mean and variance, as shown in Eq.~\eqref{eq:duration_monic_linear}.
-Hence, once the energy and variance are measured precisely, we can implement linear polynomials with real coefficients through unitary operators $e^{sW_{H}}$.
+Lem.~\ref{thm zero overhead QSP unitary single step} indicates that there exists a duration $s$ such that the exponential of the commutator $e^{sW_{H}}$ with $W_{H}=[\Psi,H]$ can realize any linear real polynomial.
+Importantly, the duration $s$ can be found by precise measurements of the energy and variance of the state $\Psi$.

 Higher order polynomials can then be realised by repeated applications of Lem.~\ref{thm zero overhead QSP unitary single step}.
 The fundamental theorem of algebra shows that a polynomial of degree $K$ with real roots can be represented as $p(H) = a_K \prod_{k=1}^K(H-\alpha_k I)$ with $\alpha_{k}\in \mathbb{R}$.
 This implies that such polynomials can be obtained by implementing Eq.~\eqref{DB bridge} with the corresponding factors $K$ times,